 Tips and Recommendations

-Drink plenty of water to stay hydrated.
+- Drink plenty of water to stay hydrated throughout the trek.

-Remember that there are no ATMs along the trail.
+- Carry enough cash because there are no ATMs along the trail.

-Avoid carrying heavy bags; hire or rent a porter if needed.
+- Avoid carrying heavy bags.
+Hire or rent a porter if needed.

 FAQs